algoim/algoim.github.io/index.md

     - To use quadruple-double precision, define `ALGOIM_QDREAL`.

 When either of the above preprocessor directives are enabled, `Algoim::Real` becomes a typedef for `dd_real` or `qd_real`.
 This also affects other internal workings of Algoim, for example, the precomputed Gaussian quadrature schemes in `algoim/src/algoim_gaussquad.hpp` are replaced with _QD_-compatible constants having over 64 digits of accuracy.

+## About

+_Algoim_ was developed by Robert Saye at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) as part of his research in numerical methods for high-order accurate interface dynamics, motivated by applications in multi-phase multi-phase.
+For more information and applications of these algorithms, visit [his research web site](http://math.lbl.gov/~saye/).